rueedlinger/kafka-connect-quickstart/README.md

 # Kafka Connect Quickstart
-This is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect) and to deploy a Kafka Connect source and sink connector from a Maven project.
+This is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect) and to deploy a Kafka Connect source and sink connector from a Java Maven project.
 This quickstart example uses the following
 versions:
 - Confluent Platform 6.0.0
 - Kafka 2.6
 - Java 11

+The following components are part of the quickstart project:
+- The *Docker* image ([Dockerfile](Dockerfile)) will be used to run a Kafka Connect container with all the required Kafka Connect plugins.
+- The Java project with source code ([src](src)) examples for a custom source and sink connector.
+- With *Docker Compose* ([docker-compose.yml](docker-compose.yml)) the whole infrastructure (Kafka broker, zookeeper, etc) can be easily run to play around with the custom Kafka Connect image and the source and sink connectors from the Java project.

 ## CI Build
 - Builds the Java code and Docker image. ![Build Java & Docker](https://github.com/rueedlinger/kafka-connect-quickstart/workflows/Build%20Java%20&%20Docker/badge.svg)